 Our business and affairs are managed under the direction of our board of directors.
 We currently have six directors.
-Each of our current directors was appointed to serve as a member of our board of directors pursuant to a voting agreement dated October 27, 2020, by and among us and certain of our stockholders.
-Pursuant to the voting agreement: (1) Dr. Leo was designated by HBM Healthcare Investments (Cayman) Ltd. to serve on our board of directors as a representative of our preferred stockholders; (2) Mr. Aurentz was designated by Arena Pharmaceuticals, Inc. to serve on our board of directors as a representative of our common stockholders; (3) Ms. Stelzer was designated by Arena Pharmaceuticals, Inc. to serve on our board of directors as a representative of our common stockholders; (4) Mr. Lind was designated to serve on our board of directors as the serving Chief Executive Officer; (5) Mr. Schneider was designated to serve on our board of directors as a representative of our investors; and (6) Mr. Sekhri was designated to serve on our board of directors as a representative of our common and preferred stockholders, who is not an affiliate of us or of any of our investors.
+Five of our current directors were appointed to serve as a member of our board of directors consistent with the provisions of a voting agreement dated October 27, 2020, by and among us and certain of our stockholders.
+Mr. Aurentz and Ms. Lynch were designated by Arena Pharmaceuticals, Inc. to serve on our board of directors.
+Mr. Lind was designated to serve on our board of directors as the serving Chief Executive Officer.
+Mr. Schneider and Mr. Sekhri were appointed to serve on our board of directors as independent directors who are not affiliates of us or of any of our investors.
 The voting agreement will terminate upon the closing of this offering, and thereafter no stockholder will have any special rights regarding the election or designation of the members of our board of directors.
-Our current directors elected to our board of directors pursuant to the voting agreement will continue to serve as directors until their successors are duly elected and qualified by holders of our common stock.
+Our current directors pursuant to the voting agreement will continue to serve as directors until their successors are duly elected and qualified by holders of our common stock.